 So, I showed him a Kauai Mountain Tubing video on Facebook to see if he’d be interested.
 He thought it looked pretty cool, so we decided to schedule it for the beginning of our trip.

-He later told me that part of the appeal was that his 2 year old brother wasn’t old enough to do it!
+He later told me that part of the appeal was that his 2-year-old brother wasn’t old enough to do it!

-When we arrived to the Kauai Backcountry Adventures headquarters, he started to get a little nervous after seeing the promo video they had on their TV.
+When we arrived at the Kauai Backcountry Adventures headquarters, he started to get a little nervous after seeing the promo video they had on their TV.
 It showed participants going down a “rapid” and I think that freaked him out.

-But, he stayed calm and chatted with the employees as they fitted him for a life jacket, gloves, and helmet.
+But he stayed calm and chatted with the employees as they fitted him for a life jacket, gloves, and helmet.

 He got a little tired on the van ride to the sugar cane canals.
-It’s a pretty windy and bumpy road (it’s on private property.)
+It’s a pretty windy and bumpy road (it’s on private property).

 He was still a bit apprehensive as we listened to the training presentation.
 One of the instructors asked if he’d like to ride up front with him and my son jumped at the opportunity!